BioClub/BHA5/participants/kazuhide/index.md

 ## What is bioinfomatics?
 What can we do by using it?(Final Presentation)

-I wouldn't achieve PlanA~PlanG because growing ants and slime molds or making some devices require too many hours, so I decided to change my plan.I find a good course about Bioinfomatics.
-I want to figure out what is bioinfomatics and make a presentation about my definition of bioinfomatics.And I gonna actually make some works.By doing so,I think I can output my knowledge.It is very good.
+I wouldn't achieve PlanA~PlanG because growing ants and slime molds or making some devices require too many hours, so I decided to change my plan.I like computer programming and somehow want to approach human body by computer technology.
+Thanks to Biohack-achademy lecture, I started to have curiosity about ‘bioinformatics’ and ‘synthetic-biology'.
+Through this presentation,I want to output my knowledge about bioinformatics.

 - [Bioinfomatics](https://en.wikipedia.org/wiki/Bioinformatics)
 - [Udemy](https://www.udemy.com/learn-bioinformatics-in-6-days/)